iamcal/emoji-data/README.md

 Android/Google/Noto emoji are available under the [Apache License 2.0](https://github.com/googlei18n/noto-emoji/blob/master/LICENSE).
 Twitter emoji are available under the [Creative Commons Attribution 4.0 license](https://github.com/twitter/twemoji/blob/gh-pages/LICENSE-GRAPHICS).
 Facebook emoji have no clear licensing.

+If you use the spritesheet images and are concerned about usage rights, please use the 'clean' versions, which avoid using fallback images for missing emoji (see the spritesheet section above for more details).

 ## Libraries which use this data